JDDev0/lang/README.md

   - "func.isCompilerVersionOlder()" was removed and replaced with "func.isLangVersionOlder()"
   - "func.exec()" can access variables defined in the caller's data map
   - "$LANG\_ERRNO" is now static: If "$LANG\_ERRNO" is set inside a function, "$LANG\_ERRNO" in the caller scope will also be this value
+  - Pointer redirection of lang vars is no longer possible